biometryhub/rss-symposium-website/content/registration.md

 - Non Student without dinner: **$330.00 + GST**
 - Non Student with dinner: **$400.00 + GST**

 All prices are in Australian Dollars (AUD).
-Proof of Student enrollment must be provided upon registration as a student.
+Proof of Student enrollment must be provided upon registration as a student. <br><br>
+If registering for one day, please specify which day in the comments section at checkout.